 It is worth noting that advances in solutions that use machine learning and natural language processing (NLP) to learn, model and automate standard data management activities iis shifting the amount of down-and-dirty work required of data engineers.

-For example Panoply.io unique self-optimizing architecture automates and simplifies data analytics, eliminating the overhead of preparing and modeling data, and managing cloud infrastructure.
+For example Panoply.io unique self-optimizing data warehouse architecture automates and simplifies data analytics, eliminating the overhead of preparing and modeling data, and managing cloud infrastructure.
 Panoply utilizes machine learning and natural language processing (NLP) to learn, model and automate the standard data management activities performed by data engineers, server developers and data scientists, saving thousands of code lines and countless hours of debugging and research.

 Data Girl - Women in data science and engineering